-Air sampling and analysis shall be carried out in such a way that each single substance can be identified and quantified in the chamber from $1 \mu g/m^3$ on, as far as technically feasible.
+Air sampling and analysis shall be carried out in such a way that each single substance can be identified and quantified in the chamber from 1 $\mu g/m^3$ on, as far as technically feasible.
+The rounding principles of the test results according to EN 16516 chapter 8.1 apply.